Divineokonkwo-web/Analysis-on-INEC-dataset-/README.md

 was carried out as part of the NTTS Internship, Team Gurus | Data Analysis, using a dataset of 1,000 polling units collected in June 2026.

+## Problem/Overview

+While overall voter turnout across the dataset is high (98.03% nationally), this figure alone can mask underlying data integrity issues.
+Out of 1,000 polling units, 12 (1.2%) recorded anomalies — including 2 cases of Over Voting (votes exceeding registered voters), 8 cases of Perfect Turnout, 1 Suspicious Low turnout, and 1 Zero Turnout.
+South-West carries the highest anomaly burden with 6 flagged units, despite also recording the lowest average turnout (96.86%).
+This raises the question: which anomalies represent genuine irregularities that require audit, versus normal statistical variation?